strongloop/loopback/docs/rest.md

 ## REST API

+The REST API allows clients to interact with the LoopBack models using HTTP.
+The clients can be a web browser, a JavaScript program, a mobile SDK, a curl script, or anything that can act as an HTTP client.

-LoopBack automatically binds a model to a list of HTTP endpoints that provide REST APIs for CRUD and other remote operations.
+LoopBack automatically binds a model to a list of HTTP endpoints that provide REST APIs for model instance data manipulations (CRUD) and other remote operations.

-### Sample Model

-We use the following `Location` model as an example to illustrate generated REST APIs.
+We'll use a simple model called `Location` (locations for rental) to illustrate what REST APIs are exposed by LoopBack.

-    {
-      "name": "Location",
-      "options": {
-        "idInjection": false
-      },
-      "properties": {
-        "id": {
-          "type": "String",
-          "length": 20,
-          "id": 1
-        },
-        "street": {
-          "type": "String",
-          "required": false,
-          "length": 20
-        },
-        "city": {
-          "type": "String",
-          "required": false,
-          "length": 20
-        },
-        "zipcode": {
-          "type": "Number",
-          "required": false,
-          "length": 20
-        },
-        "name": {
-          "type": "String",
-          "required": false,
-          "length": 20
-        },
-        "geo": {
-          "type": "GeoPoint"
-        }
-      }
-    }

-By default, the REST APIs are mounted to `/pluralFormOfTheModelName`, for example, `/locations`.
+By default, the REST APIs are mounted to `/<pluralFormOfTheModelName>`, for example, `/locations`, to the base URL such as http://localhost:3000/.

 ### CRUD remote methods

+For a model backed by a data source that supports CRUD operations, you'll see the following endpoints:

 - Model.create: POST /locations
 - Model.upsert: PUT /locations